I’m an Introvert, and This Is How I Enjoyed Marrakech

 Plan your day around one sight + one café, not ten attractions.

-Nature Without Group Tours: Agafay instead of Ouzoud and Ourika
+Nature Without Group Tours: Anima, Palmeraie, and Agafay Instead of Ouzoud and Ourika

 If group buses and chatty guides drain you, you can still get your nature fix – just avoid the classic mass day trips.